randreu28/infrastructure-mastery/README.md

 - **Web Layer**: In our case, a simple single-page application (SPA) built with [React](https://react.dev/) and [Vite](https://vitejs.dev/).
 This will be written in TypeScript and will communicate with the business logic layer via an API.

-- **Business Logic Layer**: A [Nuxt](https://nuxtjs.org/) server that handles all the business logic.
-This will also be written in TypeScript and will communicate with the persistence layer.
+- **Business Logic Layer**: A [Nitro](https://nitro.unjs.io/) server that handles all the business logic.
+This will also be written in TypeScript and will act as mediator between the persistence layer and the front-end.

 - **Persistence Layer**: A [PostgreSQL](https://www.postgresql.org/) database that stores the data.

-The project is structured as follows:
+The project is structured in 3 main directories, with their respective Dockerfile, and the kubernetes directory, where all the container orchestration will be defined:

 ```
 infrastructure-mastery/
 │
 ├── frontend/
-│   ├── src/
-│   └── Dockerfile
+│   ├── Dockerfile
 |   └── ...
 │
 ├── backend/
-│   ├── src/
-│   └── Dockerfile
+│   ├── Dockerfile
 |   └── ...
 |
 ├── database/
-│   ├── src/
-│   └── Dockerfile
+│   ├── Dockerfile
 |   └── ...
 │
 └── kubernetes/